 All Instructional Academic Staff are required to administer the LENS survey every semester.
 IAS have the option to have classroom observations done and include it as part of the materials uploaded into Digital Measures for review.
-A copy of the annual a.
-Committee Membership
+A copy of the annual evaluation will be given to the instructor being evaluated.
+The expectations, areas of responsibility and their relative importance will be communicated to continuing academic staff based on the conditions of their contract.